CVS South Gloucestershire

 What you will be doing:

-You will be in the High Support Services Team and your line manager will be the Woodleaze Team Leader.
+You will be in the Dispersed Housing and your line manager will be our Dispersed Housing Property Manager.

 At 1625ip we are led by our Competency Development Framework.
 This connects our values to our behaviours in everything we do and gives us the tools to develop.
 The framework ensures our recruitment is better informed, applications and interviews are behaviourally based, and job profiles are developed on the ‘how’ of a job.